localstack/docs/content/en/user-guide/aws/rds/index.md

 {{< alert title="Note" >}}
 The `describe-db-cluster` and `describe-db-instances` calls will still return the `engine-version` as it was defined for the creation, but the actual installed postgres engine could be different.
 This is important, e.g., when using a terraform configuration, as it should not detect changes in that case.
 {{< /alert >}}

+### MariaDB Engine

+MariaDB will be installed as OS package in LocalStack.
+Currently, it is not possible to freely select a specific version.

+Snapshots are currently not supported for MariaDB.

+### MySQL Engine

+By default, a MariaDB installation is used when requesting a MySQL engine type.

+If you wish to use a real MySQL version, you can do so by setting the environment variable `RDS_MYSQL_DOCKER=Y`.
+With this feature enabled, MySQL community server will be started in a new docker container when requesting the MySQL engine.
+The `engine-version` will be used as the tag for the image, meaning you can freely select the desired MySQL version.

+In case you want to use a special image, you can also set the environment variable `MYSQL_IMAGE=<my-image:tag>`.

+Please note that the `MasterUserPassword` defined for the database cluster/instance will be used as the `MYSQL_ROOT_PASSWORD` environment for user `root` in the MySQL container.
+The user for `MasterUserName` will use the same password, and will have full access to the defined database.

+DB Snapshots are currently not supported for MySQL.

+### MSSQL Engine

+{{< alert title="Note" >}}
+In order to use MSSQL databases, you need to explicitly accept the [Microsoft SQL Server End-User Licensing Agreement (EULA)](https://hub.docker.com/_/microsoft-mssql-server) by setting `MSSQL_ACCEPT_EULA=Y` in the LocalStack container environment.
+{{< /alert >}}

+For the MSSQL engine, the database server is started in a new docker container using the `latest` image.

+DB Snapshots are currently not supported for MSSQL.

 ## End-to-end example (Postgres)